O-App-Pesi/o-app-pesi/README.md

 <div align="center">

 # 💥 Hello and thanks for taking the time to check out my Page! 💥
-<span style="color:blue"> I'm a junior web developer and I'm currently looking for opportunities </span>
+## I'm a junior web developer and I'm currently looking for opportunities

 </div>